openactive/2018-20.openactive.io/index.md

 <div class="notes">

+##### Section Notes
-**Notes**: These tabs are used to help guide users based on their orientation toward initiative, The first tab would be geared toward a general explanation, whereas the other tabs would be aimed at providing a insight into other specific use cases, such as using or sharing data.
+**Purpose**: These tabs are used to help guide users based on their orientation toward initiative, The first tab would be geared toward a general explanation, whereas the other tabs would be aimed at providing a insight into other specific use cases, such as using or sharing data.
 Each item will provide a call action to encourage users further along the path.
 **Functionality**: The the content will be housed in a tabbing system, and the active tab could be changed to suite phases of the initiative.
 **Design**: The design should be lead by established web conventions, this will aid users when interpreting the content.
 </div>